Thierry Breton: Minister of Finance

-At the same time he led a reform for fiscal simplification which attempted to reduce the number of tax brackets from seven to four and put in place a pre-filled internet based declaration of revenues.
+At the same time he led a reform for fiscal simplification which attempted to reduce the number of tax brackets from seven to four and put in place a pre-filled internet-based declaration of revenues.

 During this period he unveiled the concept of the tax shield, which he would initiate in 2006 at a level of 60% excepting health insurance and social debt reimbursement.
 This was taken up again by Sarkozy in 2007 with a lowering of the level to 60% and an inclusion of health insurance and social debt reimbursement.

 Breton wanted France to be the first country to move forward in developing its immaterial heritage.
-Thus in March 2007 he entrusted a report to Maurice Lévy and Jean-Pierre Jouyet on the economy of the immaterial with the goal of creating an agency for the immaterial heritage of the state which ambition would be to valorize the state's immaterial assets (use of image; brands etc.) This one-of-a-kind agency was put in place on 23 April 2007.
+In March 2007 he entrusted a report to Maurice Lévy and Jean-Pierre Jouyet on the economy of the immaterial, with the goal of creating an agency for the immaterial heritage of the state, whose ambition would be to valorize the state's immaterial assets (use of image; brands etc.).
+This one-of-a-kind agency was put in place on 23 April 2007.
 This immaterial heritage was recorded as 10 billion euros worth of assets in the state's annual report in 2010.

-By February 2007 the unemployment rate was at 8.4%, the lowest recorded score since June 1983.
+By February 2007 the unemployment rate was 8.4%, the lowest recorded since June 1983.

-He finished his term on 15 May 2007 at the end of Jacques Chirac's five-year term.
-The handover of power to Jean-Louis Borloo, named as Minister of the Economy by the newly elected President of the French Republic Nicolas Sarkozy, took place the following day.
+Breton finished his term on 15 May 2007 at the end of Jacques Chirac's five-year term.
+The handover of power to Jean-Louis Borloo, named as Minister of the Economy by the newly elected French President, Nicolas Sarkozy, took place the following day.

+EU Commissioner

+In 2019, Breton was nominated by President Emmanuel Macron to become a member of the European Commission for the Internal Market.
+During his tenure, he promoted a strong line against abuses by major digital platforms and oversaw the production of COVID-19 vaccines.
+He was an outspoken critic of European Commission president Ursula von der Leyen.
+Breton had been widely expected to serve a second term in the European Commission.
+However, he resigned with immediate effect on 16 September 2024 after accusing Von der Leyen of blocking his renomination to his portfolio.
+Stéphane Séjourné was nominated by President Macron for the new Commission mandate.

 Other activities

-In 2008, Breton was considered for chairing Protectinvest, a private foundation in Belgium set up by French billionaire Bernard Arnault to safeguard the integrity of the LVMH group until 2023.
+In 2008, Breton was considered for chairing Protectinvest, a private foundation in Belgium set up by billionaire Bernard Arnault to safeguard the integrity of the LVMH group until 2023.